-The curriculum spirals from Kindergarten through 5th grade to allow students to allow a deeper level of understanding at each grade level.
+The curriculum spirals from Kindergarten through 5th grade to allow students to learn and apply the elements of music to a deeper level of understanding at each grade level.

 Elements include rhythm, melody, form, harmony, expression and timbre.

 Children explore musical concepts by: